-Nonprofit boards excel when structured by a clear mission statement that fosters open dialogue among its members.
+Nonprofit boards excel when structured by a clear mission statement that fosters open dialogue among their members.
 A distinct mission statement allows members to feel a sense of capability in achieving their goal instead of focusing on a broad and hopeful statement that does not focus on a tangible result.
 Boards often look to fill open member seats with candidates that align with their mission statement.
 Member succession facilitates new ideas and perspectives into the board dialogue to achieve the objectives of the organization.
 A mission statement will also serve as a means of aiding succession as it will guide the incoming members in understanding the board’s purpose and objective.
 A vision statement will provide a long-term plan for a board to build projects and goals along its path.
 Knowledge and experience benefit the success of any board, but due to the nature of the nonprofit sector, members with a particular attachment to the community may prove more beneficial to the organization.

 Where is your mission and vision statement?

 All of this is pointless if you cannot locate your mission and vision statements.
-Board Director’s repository securely stores all of your board’s critical documents—meeting minutes, board packets, board policies, incorporating documents, bylaws, 990s, financials, audits and all other documents needed for good governance.
+Board Director’s repository securely stores all of your board’s critical documents—meeting minutes, board packets, board policies, incorporating documents, bylaws, 990s, financials, audits, and all other documents needed for good governance.
 We provide your team with a centralized document management system with 24/7 access to mission-critical documents.
 Get organized.
 Sign up for a FREE 21-day Trial.

 Exceptional board of directors use board portal software rather than email. 📧